iso8859/AspNetCoreAuthMultiLang/README.md

 When importing in a new project don't forget to add ```<CascadingAuthenticationState>``` in App.razor

-Then is protected pages you should use the following scheme
+Protected pages must use the following scheme

 ```
 @page "/path"